Sleepw4lker/TameMyCerts/user-guide/event-id-6.md

 Occurs if a certificate request was denied because of a policy violation.
 The event description contains detailed information which kind of policy violation caused the request to get denied.

-Note that TameMyCerts can also detect abuse of (insecure flags)[#deny-insecure-flags] set on the certification authority, which can help prevent (compromise)[#uc-esc6] of the Active Directory environment.
+Note that TameMyCerts can also detect abuse of [insecure flags](#deny-insecure-flags) set on the certification authority, which can help prevent [compromise](#uc-esc6) of the Active Directory environment.
 Occurrences are logged under this event ID.